'It's just hell there': Russia still pounds eastern Ukraine - NewsBreak

 “We must understand that the enemy has an advantage both in terms of personnel and weapons, so the situation is extremely difficult.
 And at this very minute these decisive battles are ongoing at the maximum intensity,” Maliar added.

-Ukrainian President Volodymyr Zelenskyy repeated his plea for more Western weapons to fend off the Russian onslaught.
+Ukrainian President Volodymyr Zelensky repeated his plea for more Western weapons to fend off the Russian onslaught.

-The villages where combat is fierce are around Sievierodonetsk and Lysychansk, two cities in the Luhansk region yet to be captured by the Russians, according to Luhansk governor Serhiy Haidai.
+The villages where combat is fierce are around Severodonetsk and Lysychansk , two cities in the Luhansk region yet to be captured by the Russians, according to Luhansk's governor, Serhiy Haidai.

-Russian shelling and airstrikes on the industrial outskirts of Sievierodonetsk have intensified, he said.
+Russian shelling and airstrikes on the industrial outskirts of Severodonetsk have intensified, he said.

-Haidai told The Associated Press on Monday that the situation in Sievierodonetsk was “very difficult,” with the Ukrainian forces maintaining control over just one area — the Azot chemical plant, where a number of Ukrainian fighters, along with about 500 civilians, are taking shelter.
+Haidai told the Associated Press on Monday that the situation in Severodonetsk was “very difficult,” with the Ukrainian forces maintaining control over just one area — the Azot chemical plant, where a number of Ukrainian fighters, along with about 500 civilians, are taking shelter.

 The Russians keep deploying additional troops and equipment in the area, he said.